 In 2014 Prof. de Rosa has been selected as Sapienza University representative and expert to intervene during the parallel workshop on “Internationalisation in doctoral training: collaborative projects, co-tutelle, joint doctorates”, within the conference ‘International, Intersectoral, and Interdisciplinary: the triple “i” approach to doctoral training’ (Padua, 20 -21 November 2014), organised by the Italian Ministry of Education, Universities and Research, in collaboration with the University of Padua and the University of Camerino, and with the expert advice of the EUA-Council for Doctoral Education. under the auspices of the Italian Presidency of the Council of the European Union.

-She has also contributed with 57 key lectures in the multiyear series of the International Summer Schools and International Lab Meetings she has organised since 1995 for the European/International Joint PhD in Social Representations and Communication.
+She has also provided 162 contributions (including welcome address, key lectures, training, methodological sessions, thematic sessions, group training on meta-theoretical analysis, interviews "for a biography of a theory" with multi-generational leading scholars, etc.) in the multiyear series of the 26 International Summer Schools and 40 International Lab Meetings she has organised since 1995 to 2020 for the European/International Joint PhD in Social Representations and Communication.

-One of her recent books is entitled «Social Representations in the Social Arena» (Routledge, 2013).
+One of her books is entitled «Social Representations in the Social Arena» (Routledge, 2013).

 She is also the creator of the So.Re.Com.
 “A.S. de Rosa” @-library, a multipurpose digital environment of interrelated relational databases conceived in the logic of the semantic web, including multiple web interfaces aimed to integrate documentation services, with networking and research training.
 This @-library supports access to multiple repositories and web-tools, designed by A.S. de Rosa and implemented on the EuroPhD website, currently evolving into a new advanced platform for knowledge discovery, sharing and analysis and to support researchers networking and collaboration.
 By implementing additional capabilities such as enriching publications with additional bibliographic metadata, provide bibliometric indicators, add authors and institutions profiles, researchers networking tools, etc., the platform will not only allow comprehensive and accurate bibliographic searches, but will also enable sophisticated analyses aimed at identifying relevant dynamics within the researchers community, such as collaboration patterns, semantic clusters, research trends, scientific impact and other emerging properties that can be captured with a bottom-up analytical approach.
-Furthermore, the integration of social networking tools aimed at scholars will enhance collaboration among scholars, thus helping promoting both the development of the discipline and the careers of the members of this community (de Rosa, 2014a, 2014b, 2015a, 2015b, 2016, 2017).
+Furthermore, the integration of social networking tools aimed at scholars will enhance collaboration among scholars, thus helping promoting both the development of the discipline and the careers of the members of this community see the Selected list of A.S. de Rosa’s publications on Institutional Programs and Scientific Digital Infrastructure.

 In 2014, prof. de Rosa has established a strong collaboration with Elsevier for joint research activity on the impact of the bibliometric culture and its practice in the scientific community she leads and for the exponential technical development of the So.Re.Com.
 “A.S. de Rosa” @-library